-TRU Food Services, a branch of TRU Ancillary Services, manages TRU’s contractual relationship with Aramark Incorporated, which operates nine food outlets spread across multiple buildings on the Kamloops campus.
+TRU Food Services, a branch of TRU Ancillary Services, manages TRU’s contractual relationship with Aramark Incorporated, which operates eight food outlets spread across multiple buildings on the Kamloops campus.
 TRU has worked with Aramark since 2003.
-The contract with Aramark was last renewed in 2013 after a competitive process and is scheduled for a review in 2018.
-Aramark has 32 full-time employees, 43 part-time student employees and 15 part-time non-student employees.
+Aramark has 20 full-time student and/or TRU alumni employees, 60 part-time student employees and 34 non-student employees.

 TRU’s relationship with Aramark has generated the following benefits for TRU and TRU’s students:

 - In the last three years, 70 percent of Aramark’s employees on the TRU campus have been students.
 Aramark offers flexible scheduling options that make it convenient for student employment.

 - In the last three years, $2 million has been paid in student wages.